anitatan2003/Java-Shopping-List-App/README.md

 # Java-Shopping-List-App

-This is a console-based Java application designed to manage a typical grocery (shopping) list.
+Uses Object Oriented Programming (OOP) to create a Java algorithm that efficiently adds, removes, and edits a list of shopping items.
+Algorithm also calculates the total price of the shopping list.
+Each shopping list item is an object that contains the fields to store information for item name, price, and quantity.
 It has the following functionality:

 - Option 1: Display menu
 - Option 2: Add a shopping item
 - Option 3: Change the quantity of an item in your shopping list